dultonmedia/eagleplatform-api/player/skin.md

 * `eplayer-hover-color` will set color on hover elements to *hover-color* property of player template
 * `eplayer-active-color` will set color property to *active-color* of player template

+## Responsible layout

+* `eplayer-xs-hidden` will hide the element if player width is smaller then 400 px

 ## HAML templates for plugins

 All haml files are compiled to player JS file.
 You can reference it by calling